iliaskubica/global-health-diagnostic/README.md

 ## Findings & Recommendations

 To be added once SQL and Python analysis are complete - a one-page consultancy-style briefing.
+Recommendations will be based on findings and current affairs

 ## Sample Finding